-Increasing crude oil supply has resulted in pipeline apportionment which currently continues.
-Pipeline apportionment occurs when the demand for pipeline space exceeds the capacity of the pipeline resulting in pipeline space being allocated among various pipeline customers.
-Rail shipments of crude oil has become a transportation option which has alleviated some of the apportionment.
+Increasing crude oil supply has resulted in ongoing pipeline apportionment.
+Pipeline apportionment occurs when the demand for pipeline space exceeds the capacity of the pipeline, resulting in pipeline space being allocated among various pipeline customers.
+Rail shipments of crude oil has become a transportation option for apportioned volumes of crude oil.
 In addition, a number of pipeline projects to build new or expand and extend existing pipelines in order to increase crude oil delivery capacity are currently planned, such as TransCanada's Keystone XL and Energy East pipeline projects, Kinder Morgan's Trans Mountain Pipeline Expansion Project and various Enbridge pipeline projects.
-However, approvals and permits are required for these projects and there is no guarantee that such pipeline projects will be built.
+However, approvals and permits are required for these projects and there is no guarantee that all of these pipeline projects will be built.

 Crude oil prices are volatile, reflecting world events and world and regional supply and demand fundamentals.
-During the past two years, WTI monthly average prices have fluctuated from U.S. \$82 per barrel to U.S. \$107 per barrel.
+During the past two years, WTI monthly average prices have fluctuated from highs of U.S. \$107 per barrel to lows of U.S. \$47 per barrel.
 Synthetic crude oil is typically priced in the market based off of a differential to WTI and the SCO to WTI monthly average price differential has experienced volatility in the last several years.
-In addition, increasing Canadian and United States crude oil supply and logistical and export constraints have resulted in a wide negative differential between North American prices such as WTI and international prices such as European Brent.
-WTI monthly prices have traded at an average U.S. \$14 per barrel discount to European Brent prices over the last two years.
+For example, Canadian Oil Sands' realized SCO to WTI monthly average price differential has ranged from an \$8 per barrel premium to a \$15 per barrel discount over the last two years.
+In addition, increasing Canadian and United States crude oil supply and logistical and export constraints have resulted in a negative differential between North American prices such as WTI and international prices such as European Brent.
+In 2013 WTI monthly prices traded at an average U.S. \$10.79 per barrel discount to European Brent prices.
+In 2014 this differential narrowed to U.S. \$6.51 discount with the start-up of additional pipeline capacity from Cushing, Oklahoma to the United States Gulf Coast region and as the United States Gulf Coast market developed clearing mechanisms for surplus crude oil.

-Continued projected increases in North American crude oil supply coupled with declining or flat demand is expected to require us to market some SCO to a broader group of customers located farther away from our historical markets, including overseas markets.
+Projected increases in North American crude oil supply coupled with declining or flat demand is expected to require us to market some SCO to a broader group of customers located farther away from our historical markets, including overseas markets.
 In this regard, Canadian Oil Sands is supportive of export crude oil pipeline projects generally and has provided direct support through shipping commitments as well as indirect support to certain pipeline projects to the Canadian West and East Coasts and the United States Gulf Coast to ensure that we can access markets for SCO in the future.